Harnessing Reasoning Trajectories for Hallucination Detection via Answer-agreement Representation Shaping: Introduction

-In this work, we investigate an important yet underexplored research question: To address this, we introduce \textbf{A}nswer-agreement \textbf{R}epresentation \textbf{S}haping (\model), a novel learning framework that optimizes \emph{trace-conditioned answer embeddings} explicitly organized by \emph{answer agreement} under small internal interventions.
+To address this, we introduce \textbf{A}nswer-agreement \textbf{R}epresentation \textbf{S}haping (\model), a novel learning framework that optimizes \emph{trace-conditioned answer embeddings} explicitly organized by \emph{answer agreement} under small internal interventions.
 The key idea in \model is to generate counterfactual answers by applying small perturbations directly to the model's hidden state \emph{at the trace boundary}, which is the last-token embedding of the reasoning trace at the penultimate layer.
 We then continue decoding to obtain an alternative final answer.
 Intuitively, if the model's internal state supports a truthful answer with a large margin, small perturbations should rarely change the final answer; conversely, hallucinated answers are often supported by fragile internal states, where small perturbations can redirect decoding toward inconsistent answers.

 Crucially, rather than constructing the shaping signal by editing text which requires careful perturbation design, \model uses latent-state interventions to obtain paired examples tied to the model’s own decision geometry.
 Starting from a given prompt and reasoning trace, we perturb the penultimate-layer state at the trace boundary and decode a counterfactual answer.
 We form {positive} pairs when the answer agrees with the original answer, and {negative} pairs when it disagrees.
 Using these automatically constructed pairs, \model optimizes a lightweight mapping on answer representations that pulls agreement pairs together and pushes disagreement pairs apart, yielding embeddings that more directly reflect answer stability.